Last Updated: December 15, 2024

 Illustration

-In Microsoft Project, Views is a feature that allows the project manager to walk around their project and see it from different perspectives.
+In Microsoft Project, Views is a feature that allows the project manager to explore the project from different perspectives.

 On my commute from Temple University to home in Mt.
 Airy, I didn’t take the most direct route through North Philly, which had to be one of the most depressing drives in the country.
 Instead, I took the more scenic route, adding a delightful six to fifteen minutes.